Dishwasha/youtube-dl-helper.github.io/index.md

 * Requires the use of the command-line
 * Can require additional software (FFmpeg, RTMPDump, Microsoft Visual C++ 2010 Redistributable Package)
-* Names the files with the content ID appended to the title
+* Names downloaded files with the content ID appended to the title
 * Saves videos from YouTube in various formats instead of only MP4

 You may prefer to use [youtube-dl-gui](https://mrs0m30n3.github.io/youtube-dl-gui/).